openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 #### Graph Partitioner

-Graph partitioner examines the nodes that are marked for clustering by OCM and performs a further analysis on them.
+Graph partitioner examines the operators that are marked for clustering by OCM and performs further analysis on them.
 In this stage, the marked operators are first assigned to clusters.
 Some clusters are dropped after the analysis.
 For example, if the cluster size is very small or if the cluster is not supported by the backend after receiving more context, then the clusters are dropped and the operators fall back on native TensorFlow runtime.
 Each cluster of operators is then encapsulated into a custom operator that is executed in OpenVINO™ runtime.

 #### TensorFlow Importer